datastax/dsbulk/changelog/README.md

 ## Changelog

-## DataStax Cloud (in progress)

-- [new feature] DAT-412: Add support for DataStax Cloud.
-- [improvement] DAT-492: Add CLI shortcut for secure connect bundle.

 ## 1.4.0 (in progress)

 - [improvement] DAT-303: Update DSBulk to Java DSE Driver 2.x.
 - [improvement] DAT-449: Add support for loading and unloading from/to compressed files.
+- [new feature] DAT-412: Add support for DataStax Cloud.
+- [improvement] DAT-492: Add CLI shortcut for secure connect bundle.
+- [improvement] DAT-490: Allow secure connect bundle to be provided from external URL.

 ### 1.3.4